HallofFamer/CLox/README.md

 ### CLox 2.3.0
 - Support for structural pattern matching using `match` keyword, remove `switch` statement as it has been superceded.
-- Refine type system to be non-nullable by default for type declaration, as well as variance for method parameter/return types.
+- Improved type system with non-nullable by default for type declaration, as well as variance for method parameter/return types.
-- Allow casting variables to a static type using `as` keyword, this will pass compile time typecheck and insert runtime typecheck.
+- Allow declaration of object properties outside of class initializer, which also enables optional static typing.
 - Foreign function interface(FFI) as a way to write CLox libraries in C and load in lox script.

 ### CLox 2.4.0